top of page

 Born in Fairfax, Virginia, Connor Walsh began his training at the age of seven under the direction of his mother Constance Walsh.
 He has trained at The Kirov Academy of Ballet, The Harid Conservatory, and Houston Ballet’s Ben Stevenson Academy, where he was awarded the Rudolf Nureyev Foundation Scholarship and the Ben Stevenson Scholarship award.

-In 2004, Walsh joined Houston Ballet’s company as a member of the corps de ballet.
-He was quickly promoted to soloist in 2006 and then to principal dancer in 2007.
 He has danced major roles in numerous full-length ballets including John Cranko’s Onegin (Lensky) and The Taming of the Shrew (Petruchio), Kenneth MacMillan’s Manon (Des Grieux) and Mayerling (Prince Rudolf), John Nuemier’s A Midsummer Night’s Dream (Puck), Sir Frederick Ashton’s La Fille mal Gardée (Colas), Ronald Hynd’s The Merry Widow (Camille), Ben Stevenson’s Don Quixote (Basilio), The Sleeping Beauty (Prince Florimund), and Dracula (Fredrick), Sir David Bintley’s Aladdin (Aladdin) and The Tempest (Ferdinand), Trey McIntyre’s Peter Pan (Merman), and Stanton Welch’s Swan Lake (Siegfried), Marie (Count Axel Fersen and King Louis XVI), Madame Butterfly (Pinkerton), La Sylphide (James), and Cinderella (The Prince and Dandini).

-In recent years Walsh has expanded his reach into teaching, coaching and choreographing.
+In recent years Connor Walsh has expanded his reach into teaching, coaching and choreographing.
 In 2015, along with fellow Houston Ballet company members Oliver Halkowich and Melody Walsh, Walsh founded REACH - a choreographic project that raises money for arts education in schools.
-Following the success of REACH, Walsh and his colleagues were invited to create a world premiere, entitled What we keep, for Houston Ballet in spring of 2018.
+Following the success of REACH, Walsh and his colleagues were invited to create a world premiere, entitled What We Keep, for Houston Ballet in spring of 2018.
+Walsh enjoys teaching, coaching and choreographing as well as participating in many forms of dance.
+He is also a soccer fanatic as well as food enthusiast.

 Dawn Scannell